ackrep-org/ackrep_doc/docs/source/devdoc/contributing_data.md

         - update the headline with your system model name
         - explain parameters, inputs and state components in the subsection `Nomenclature for Model Equations`
             - in contrast to the parameter table, here you can explain the parameters in more detail
-            - the table is intended for a quick overview  of the parameters
+            - the table is intended for a quick overview  of the parameters and is automatically build based on `parameters.py`
         - define state vectors, input vectors and system equations
         - list parameters and outputs; if they don't exist just fill in `<not defined>`
         - specify the assumptions underlying this model (e.g. neglected fast subsystems, valid ranges of system quantities)